drunkONdata/fetch_dog_adoption/README.md

 streamlining the adoption process.

 The similar dogs are presented determined by cosine similarity distance metric between a vectorized user image and a feature matrix of all vectorized images of adopted dogs.
-Images are vectorized by a modified VGG16 convoluted neural network with the last couple layers removed (softmax and one FC layer) and ImageNet weights loaded.
+Images are vectorized by a modified VGG16 convoluted neural network and ImageNet weights loaded.

 ## Gathering & Cleaning Data

-Using the [GitHub GraphQL API v4](https://developer.github.com/v4/) I performed query to search for Python repositories.
-To ensure that only high quality Python code is used to train the RNN, I limited the search to repositories with over 1000 stars.
-The query results are an stored on Amazon Aurora Relational Database with the following columns:
+Data was gathered from RescueGroups.org as JSON files.

 * Repository Name
 * Owner